boegel/easybuild-wiki/EasyBuild-on-Cray.md

 For more information about this, contact Kenneth Hoste (HPC-UGent, Belgium; kenneth.hoste@ugent.be) and Petar Forai (IMBA/IMP, Austria; petar.forai@imp.ac.at).

-Thanks to Olli-Pekka Letho (CSC.fi), Tim Robinson and Guilherme Peretti-Pezzi (CSCS.ch), and Bavier (Cray) for providing us access to Cray systems and for their support.
+Thanks to Olli-Pekka Letho (CSC.fi), Tim Robinson and Guilherme Peretti-Pezzi (CSCS.ch), and Eric Bavier (Cray) for providing us access to Cray systems and for their support.

 ## Test systems